Alejogb1/job-board/blog-data/why-did-accidental-token-claiming-stop-working.md

 id: "why-did-accidental-token-claiming-stop-working"
 ---

-Alright, let's tackle this.
-It's a puzzle that I've bumped into myself a few times over the years, and it's often more intricate than it first appears.
+Alright,  It's a puzzle that I've bumped into myself a few times over the years, and it's often more intricate than it first appears.
 You're asking why accidental token claiming suddenly stops, particularly in the context of systems that might allow users to unintentionally acquire tokens, perhaps through poorly designed access controls or unforeseen race conditions.

 The core of the issue typically isn't a single, dramatic failure, but a convergence of subtle changes that together prevent unintended token access.
 In my experience, these kinds of accidental acquisitions usually stem from vulnerabilities in the initial token issuance and claim management process.
 When these vulnerabilities are inadvertently corrected (or circumstances change), the unintended access pathway closes.
 Let me walk you through a few scenarios I've encountered.